BirdLifeInternational/track2kba/README.md

     )
 ```

 Our *colony* dataframe tells us where trips originate from.
-Then set
+Then we can
-some parameters to decide what constitutes a trip.
-To do that we should
+set some parameters to decide what constitutes a trip.
+To do that we
-use our understanding of the movement ecology of the study species.
-In
+should use our understanding of the movement ecology of the study
-this case we know our seabird travels out to sea on the scale of a few
+species.
+In this case we know our seabird travels out to sea on the
-kilometers, so we set *innerBuff* (the minimum distance from the colony)
+scale of tens of kilometers, so we set *innerBuff* (the minimum distance
-to 3 km, and *duration* (minimum trip duration) to 1 hour. *returnBuff*
+from the colony) to 3 km, and *duration* (minimum trip duration) to 1
-can be set further out in order to catch incomplete trips, where the
+hour. *returnBuff* can be set further out in order to catch incomplete
-animal began returning, but perhaps due to device failure the full trip
+trips, where the animal began returning, but perhaps due to device
-wasn’t captured.
+failure the full trip wasn’t captured.

 Optionally, we can set *rmNonTrip* to TRUE which will remove the periods
-when the birds were not on trips.
+when the animals were not on trips.
 The results of `tripSplit` can be
-plotted using `mapTrips`.
+plotted using `mapTrips` to see some examples of trips.

 ``` r
 str(dataGroup)